floriandejonckheere/metal_archives/README.md

 ```

 ## Testing

+Run tests:

 ```
-$ bundle exec rake test
+bundle exec rake test
 ```

 ## Documentation

+Generate documentation:

 ```
 $ bundle exec rake rdoc
 ```

 ## Copyright

-Copyright 2016 Florian Dejonckheere.
+Copyright 2016-2020 Florian Dejonckheere.
 All content acquired through the usage of this API is copyrighted by the respective owner.